lilianricaud/patterns/Pattern_mining_area.md

 Create a safe container for group interactions.

 Professionals of collaborative practices often stress the importance of a clean beginnings.
 Whenever you take on any hard, collaborative project, you have to expect that it will get messy in the middle.
 If you take the time to set up conditions for success at the beginning of the project, you will greatly increase your chances of surviving ‚Äî even thriving in ‚Äî that mess.
 Folks in this business often refer to this as ‚Äúcreating a safe container.‚Äù		Creating a safe container consists of three subpatterns: Literally creating a delightful, inviting space (physical, virtual, or both) in which the group can interact		 	http://fasterthan20.com/2014/01/the-art-of-the-start/

+Similar: Group Works OPENING AND WELCOME

 ## Delightful, inviting space

 The physical spaces in which we work have a huge impact on our ability to work effectively.
 Dark, tight spaces affect the mood of the group.
 The seating arrangement can physically reinforce certain power dynamics.
 If it's hard to get to the whiteboard, people won't use it.
 These issues don't just apply to physical space.
 If your group has a  weekly two-hour phone call with poor audio quality and no shared display, people will dread (or simply tune out) those calls.
 If you have chosen to interact using an online tool that nobody knows how to use, then no one will use it.
 Spatial issues may seem trivial, but I think they are just as important as facilitation.
 Literally creating a delightful, inviting space (physical, virtual, or both) in which the group can interact.